akhanalcs/blazor-identity-api/README.md

 Here you can see that this service has Schemes, Handlers etc. to authenticate a request.

-Now let's get back to how this line executes:
+Now let's get back to see how this line executes:

 <img width="650" alt="image" src="https://github.com/affableashish/blazor-identity-api/assets/30603497/230d9e13-1e78-4892-9ff3-8877a10b574b">